 During menopause, your ovaries stop producing estrogen and progesterone and your periods stop.
 But this change doesn’t just happen suddenly.
 You’ll start getting menopause symptoms — including weight gain — during perimenopause, the transition period before menopause.

 Perimenopause can begin four to six years before your periods fully end.
-During this time, your levels of estrogen and progesterone fluctuate and begin to fall and declining estrogen and progesterone have both been linked to weight gain.
-Testosterone levels also decrease as you age, and low testosterone can also lead to weight gain.
+During this time, your levels of estrogen and progesterone fluctuate and begin to fall, and declining estrogen and progesterone have both been linked to weight gain.

 Estrogen also stops hunger signals.
 When estrogen levels fall, you may experience more intense hunger signals and be more likely to overeat.
+We cover hormonal changes and other reasons you might always be hungry here.

 One study looked at middle-aged women over a period of four years.
 The results showed they gained subcutaneous body fat with age.
 This is the type of fat that sits just below the skin that we can see easily.